uploadcare/uploadcare-php/README.md

 $configuration = Uploadcare\Configuration::create($_ENV['UPLOADCARE_PUBLIC_KEY'], $_ENV['UPLOADCARE_PRIVATE_KEY']);
 ```

-All further operations performed using the configuration object.
+All further operations will use this configuration object.

 ## Configuration object

-There is a few ways to make valid configuration object.
-First (and recommended) — use static method of class:
+There are a few ways to make a valid configuration object.
+We recommend using the static method of the class:

 ```php
 $configuration = \Uploadcare\Configuration::create('<your public key>', '<your private key>');
 ```

-Or you can create the Security signature, Http client and Serializer classes explicitly and then create a configuration:
+Alternatively, you can create a Security signature, HTTP client, and Serializer classes explicitly.
+Then create a configuration:

 ```php
 $sign = new \Uploadcare\Security\Signature('<your private key>', 3600); // Must be an instance of \Uploadcare\Interfaces\SignatureInterface